Adding Windows 7/8/10 which have large >4GB Install.wim/Install.esd files

-Place ISOs in \_ISO\WINDOWS\xxx folders (MBR booting only - needs a Helper Flash drive)
+Place ISOs in \_ISO\WINDOWS\xxx folders (MBR booting only - needs a Helper Flash drive) OR

-Place ISOs in \_ISO\WINDOWS\xxx folders (MBR booting only - needs a Helper Flash drive if using a USB HDD) - E2B drive must be formatted as NTFS
+Place ISOs in \_ISO\WINDOWS\xxx folders (MBR booting only - needs a Helper Flash drive if using a USB HDD) - E2B drive must be formatted as NTFS OR

-Split the install.wim file and make a FAT32 .imgPTN file (see Method 1 below) (supports UEFI and MBR booting)
+Split the install.wim file and make a FAT32 .imgPTN file (see Method 1 below) (supports UEFI and MBR booting) OR

 You can UEFI-boot directly from the MBR\CSM menu by using the Clover boot option in the CSM menu - no need to reboot and select the 'BIOS' UEFI USB boot option.
 However, some systems may crash when loading Clover.

 Note: All UEFI-systems should support FAT32.
 Some UEFI systems also support booting from NTFS partitions (e.g. Asus Z87 mainboard).
 In this case you can just create an NTFS .imgPTN file by dragging-and-dropping the ISO file onto the MPI_NTFS shortcut.

 Use WinNTSetup instead?